MOARdV/AviationLights/README.md

 A toggle button allows changes to be applied automatically to symmetry parts.

 The caption identifying the current light mode indicates which of the toggle buttons will be available in Flight.
+Only the selected mode is available in Flight.

 ![Actions Menu](https://imageshack.com/a/img923/1517/URTv5a.jpg)

 The action groups editor provides options to toggle the various modes as well as to select a flash mode or switch off the light.

-Newer parts support additional configuration options.
+New parts, such as the "Light, Aviation" support additional configuration options.

 ![Configuration Menu](https://imageshack.com/a/img923/6828/pnyUw2.jpg)

-A Type Preset slider allows the light to be configured as a navigation light, strobe light, beacon light, or any other type defined in an Aviation Lights type preset.
+A Type Preset slider allows the light to be configured as a navigation light, strobe light, or a beacon light.
+Additional type presets may be added.
 See PRESETS below for information on how to configure custom types.

 A Color Preset slider provides all of the standard Aviation Lights colors (white, red, green, blue, and amber).
 This allows a single part to function as any colored aviation light.
-Additional custom preset colors may be added.
+Additional preset colors may be added.
 See PRESETS below for more information on how to configure custom colors.

 ### Advanced Tweakables

 ![Advanced Tweakables](https://imageshack.com/a/img923/6797/ZwnnqL.jpg)

-When Advanced Tweakables are enabled, parts that support the Color Preset and Type Preset will also have individual sliders to customize the RGB colors of the light, as well as the intensity of the light and its range.
+When Advanced Tweakables are enabled, parts that support the Color Preset and Type Preset will also have sliders to customize the RGB colors of the light, as well as the intensity of the light and its range.
 The RGB colors reset if the Color Preset is changed.
 The intensity and range reset if the Type Preset is changed.